Hibiscus Plant Care

 Isn't it Hard to Set up a Drip System?
 It Must be Too Hard for Someone Like Me!

 That's the surprising thing about drip systems!
 They are EASY to set up!
 Once you decide which hardware store to use, you'll find all the pieces you need all together in one part of the store, so even a beginner can manage to get the right parts.
-You can stand right there in the store and push the parts together to make sure you got ones that fit each other and come out the way you thought they would.
-If you've tried working on plumbing, can't even manage to break open a pipe joint with a pipe wrench, and have decided that plumbing just isnt' for you, that doesn't matter with drip systems!
+You can stand right there in the store and push the parts together to make sure you got ones that fit each other the way you thought they would.
+If you've tried working on plumbing, can't even manage to break open a pipe joint with a pipe wrench, and have decided that plumbing just isn't for you, that doesn't matter with drip systems!
 The parts just slide together without glue or tools.
 You don't have to be strong or smart or know anything about plumbing.
 If you're terrible at measuring and planning and drawing little blueprints (as Cindy is!), you can just buy plenty of everything and start laying the 1/2" (13mm) poly pipe out on the ground where you think you want it, then just move it around until you find a plan that works.
 This is the "artisitic" approach to building a drip system.
 It may not be the most efficient way to figure your plan out, but it works just fine.
 Don't let your two left thumbs and lack of mechanical, construction, or plumbing ability scare you away from this project.
 It's EASY!
 If Cindy can do this, anyone can!

 Here We Go...
 How to Set up a Basic Drip System for up to 150 Plants